What are some of our activities?

 - We influence public policy through education and advocacy.

-The League does not support or oppose candidates or political parties.
+The League does not support nor oppose candidates or political parties.

-Where did we teach people about voting this September? (past events)
+Where do we teach people about voting? (past events)

 - Language Accessibility Committee (Registrar's Office) 10/9/19